Document-first editor

 Write requirements the way you write everything else.
 Mix free text, headings, and structured requirement blocks in a single document.

 Rune is the requirements tool that regulated teams actually want to use.
-Document-first editing, Jira-native integration, and AI that understands regulated workflows — built for health tech, aerospace, and medical devices.
+Document-first editing, Jira-native integration, and MCP-native AI — bring Claude, GPT, or any LLM you already use and connect it directly to your requirements.

 Rune replaces the fragmented stack of documents, Jira, and compliance spreadsheets with one tool that handles all of it — without sacrificing the writing experience.